Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Protecting quantum correlations and universal quantum teleportation protocols under the non-Markovian AD and RTN channels using WM and QMR

 \subsubsection{Under non-Markovian RTN channel}

-Like the case of the non-Markovian AD noise, the $NS_3$ state and the Bell state have maximal fidelity values equal to $1$ at $t =0$.
-They show similar maximal fidelity behavior under the non-Markovian RTN channel for short evolution times.
-The decay in maximal fidelity over time of all the considered states is gradual in comparison to the non-Markovian AD noise, as shown in Fig. (\ref{Maximal Fidelity_NMRTN}a).
+The two-qubit $NS_2$ and Bell states show similar maximal fidelity behavior under the non-Markovian RTN channel for short evolution times.
+The decay in maximal fidelity over time of all the considered states is gradual compared to the non-Markovian AD noise, as shown in Fig. (\ref{Maximal Fidelity_NMRTN}a).

-As depicted in Fig. (\ref{Maximal Fidelity_NMRTN}b), the maximal fidelity variations of the $NS_1$, $NS_2$, $NS_3$, and the Bell state, when subjected to non-Markovian RTN channel, remain unaffected by WM and QMR.
+As depicted in Fig. (\ref{Maximal Fidelity_NMRTN}b), the maximal fidelity variations of the $NS_3$, and the Bell states, when subjected to non-Markovian RTN channel, remain unaffected by WM and QMR.
+On the other hand, there is a significant improvement in the maximal fidelity of $NS_1$ and $NS_2$ states with WM and QMR.
+In fact, with WM and QMR, the $NS_2$ state's maximal fidelity variations are comparable to the $NS_3$ state.

-\subsection{Fidelity deviation under non-Markovian AD and RTN channels, with (without) WM and QMR}
+\subsection{Fidelity deviation under non-Markovian AD and RTN channels, with(without) WM and QMR}